-In its early stage, tooth decay can be stopped or even reversed with fluorides or other preventative treatments such as dental sealants.
+In its early stage, a dentist can stop tooth decay and even reverse it with fluorides or other preventative treatments such as dental sealants.
 Treatment for dental cavities usually includes tooth fillings.
-Dr. Sheen uses resin based, metal free composite fillings.
+Dr. Sheen uses resin-based, metal-free composite fillings.
 They are tooth colored and will mimic the color of natural teeth.
 These types of fillings will blend in naturally with the rest of your smile.

 Traditional dental fillings were silver or amalgam and were very much noticeable when you smile.
 Sometimes they would even give the appearance of grey teeth.
-Getting a filling is a simple procedure that can be completed in a single office visit.
+Getting a filling is a simple procedure that the dentist can complete in a single office visit.
 Tooth fillings provide long-lasting treatment and protect the tooth from further decay.

 If the cavity is large, the tooth may not be strong enough to support the filling.
-In this case, a dental crown will be placed over the tooth.
+In this case, your dentist will place a dental crown over the tooth.
 A dental crown will help give the tooth strength and prevent further damage.

-If tooth decay is left untreated, it is possible for it to progress and spread to the inner layers of the tooth.
+Without treatment, your tooth decay can progress and spread to the inner layers of the tooth.
 This severe decay can lead to an infection developing deep within the tooth pulp.
 If it reaches this point, root canal therapy will be necessary to fix the tooth.
 You may even need a tooth extraction.